National launches farming package, pledges to curb foreign investment

 "I want world-class regulation for our world-class farmers.
 Regulation has a role to play, but rules should avoid prescription, target outcomes, minimise compliance, and be clear to provide certainty," Luxon said.

-Luxon told Morning Report foreign ownership of farm land to convert into carbon farming was a big issue in rural communities.
+Earlier he told RNZ's Morning Report programme that foreign ownership of farm land to convert into carbon farming was a big issue in rural communities.

 When asked he did not give an example of an investor being given the right to come in with the sole purpose of carbon farming.